slevithan/oniguruma-parser/src/optimizer/README.md

 # oniguruma-parser: Optimizer module

-> The optimizer is coming soon.

-The optimizer transforms an Oniguruma pattern into an optimized version of it.
+The optimizer transforms an Oniguruma pattern into an optimized version of itself.

 Advantages: